Trevor-akshay/gps-fix/README.md

   1.download the file given

-  2.flash the downloaded file in twrp recovery or any other recovery to wish to use!
+  2.flash the downloaded file in magisk manager!

+  3.reboot the device

-  3.Use the app gps status and toolbox and follow the steps
+  4.Use the app gps status and toolbox and follow the steps

       A.Open app> tools> manage A-GPS state>Reset